-The community welcomes employment development within the village or at its fringes as long as the impact of car parking, traffic and HGV movement can be adequately accommodated in the narrow streets and lanes of the village and the Fulbourn countryside setting (Policy FUL/02) is respected.
+Policies FUL/12 and FUL/13 support employment development within the village or at its fringes as long as the impact of car parking, traffic and HGV movement can be adequately mitigated and the Fulbourn countryside setting (Policy FUL/02) is respected.

-- 11.1 There is no additional policy put forward for employment, as Policy E/12 and Policy E/13 of the South Cambridgeshire Local Plan comprehensively address this topic.
-However, there is a desire to ensure that employment development assesses the impact of commercial traffic and parking on the narrow streets and lanes of Fulbourn in terms of numbers, safety and visual impact. - 11.2 Fulbourn is an active village and a good place from which to do business.
+- 11.1 Fulbourn is an active village and a good place from which to do business.
 It has a broad range of premise types which ensures a variety of employment opportunities and a resilient local economy.
-Many local residents also have opportunity to work in the village, reducing the need to travel and strengthening social cohesion. - 11.3 South Cambridgeshire as a whole has a diverse high value economy and low unemployment.
-In 2018, according to NOMIS SCDC Area Labour Market Profile31, within the Cambridge Travel to Work Area 80% of residents of working age were in employment (the highest in the Eastern Region of England is 82%), and unemployment was below 3%.
-In Fulbourn, according to the latest data available from the Census in 2011, 80% of residents of working age were in employment and around 2.5% unemployed. - 11.4 Within the Neighbourhood Plan boundary there are three main groups of employers: - A small group of large employers occupying bespoke employment premises (NHS and Fulbourn Hospital, Tesco and Capital Park businesses); - Small and medium sized businesses inside the village, either occupying small employment units or dispersed in residential areas; - Rural and edge of village establishments (see Fig. 5 for indicative locations).
+Many local residents also have opportunity to work in the village, reducing the need to travel and strengthening social cohesion. - 11.2 South Cambridgeshire as a whole has a diverse high value economy and low unemployment.
+In 2018, according to NOMIS SCDC Area Labour Market Profile30, within the Cambridge Travel to Work Area 80% of residents of working age were in employment (the highest in the Eastern Region of England is 82%), and unemployment was below 3%.
+In Fulbourn, according to the latest data available from the Census in 2011, 80% of residents of working age were in employment and around 2.5% unemployed. - 11.3 Within the NP boundaries there are three main groups of employers: - A small group of large employers occupying bespoke employment premises (NHS and Fulbourn Hospital, Tesco and Capital Park businesses); - Small and medium sized businesses inside the village, either occupying small employment units or dispersed in residential areas; - Rural and edge of village establishments (see Fig. 5 for indicative locations).

-31 NOMIS SCDC Area Labour Market Profile - EV510 at https://tinyurl.com/Fulbourn-NP
+30 NOMIS SCDC Area Labour Market Profile - EV510 at https://tinyurl.com/Fulbourn-NP

-11.5 A recent survey questionnaire was sent in spring 2019 to 235 businesses listed on Yell.com, Endole and others known within the village.
+11.4 A recent survey questionnaire was sent in spring 2019 to 235 businesses listed on Yell.com, Endole and others known within the village.
 51 were returned representing a 22% response rate.
 Large employers provided the number of their employees and an indicative estimate of jobs in smaller company has been made on the basis of the responses received.